Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State Players to Watch

-Walker leads his squad in both points (14.8) and assists (2.8) per contest, and also puts up 2.5 rebounds.
-At the other end, he puts up 1.2 steals and 0.2 blocked shots.

-Jaden is posting 9.6 points, 1.1 assists and 4 rebounds per game.

-Mady Sissoko is putting up 5.1 points, 0.5 assists and 6.2 rebounds per game.
+Mady Sissoko is averaging 5.1 points, 0.5 assists and 6.2 rebounds per contest.

 Kansas State Players to Watch

-Nowell is putting up a team-high 7.8 assists per game.
-And he is delivering 17.1 points and 3.5 rebounds, making 38.6% of his shots from the field and 35.1% from 3-point range, with 2.4 triples per contest.
+Nowell is posting a team-best 7.8 assists per game.
+And he is producing 17.1 points and 3.5 rebounds, making 38.6% of his shots from the floor and 35.1% from 3-point range, with 2.4 triples per contest.

-Keyontae Johnson is putting up team highs in points (17.5 per game) and rebounds (7).
-And he is producing 2.2 assists, making 51.4% of his shots from the floor and 40.5% from beyond the arc, with 1.3 triples per contest.

-Nae'Qwan Tomlin gives the Wildcats 10.3 points, 5.8 rebounds and 1.1 assists per game.
-He also puts up 1.2 steals and 0.9 blocked shots.
+Keyontae Johnson leads the Wildcats in scoring (17.5 points per game) and rebounding (7), and produces 2.2 assists.
+He also puts up 1.1 steals and 0.2 blocked shots.

-Desi Sills is averaging 8.8 points, 3.6 rebounds and 2.3 assists per contest, making 44.7% of his shots from the field.
+Desi Sills is putting up 8.8 points, 3.6 rebounds and 2.3 assists per game, making 44.7% of his shots from the field.

-The Wildcats receive 6.4 points, 2.9 rebounds and 1.5 assists per game from Cam Carter.
+Cam Carter is posting 6.4 points, 2.9 rebounds and 1.5 assists per contest, making 37.1% of his shots from the field.

 Michigan State Top Performers (Last 10 Games)